steveklabnik/metaphysics.io/_posts/2014-07-22-true-false-file-not-found.md

 That intern isn't so silly now.
 But at the same time, boolean logic is at the foundation of computing.
 What gives?

-When I said that binary truth is "holding back software," I mean something very specific.
-I don't mean that "binary truth is False."
-I mean that "binary truth is not usually a worthwhile thing to even bother with, but binary truth colors everything in programming."
+Well, here's the thing: a binary notion of truth is not usually a worthwhile thing to even bother with, but binary truth colors everything in programming.
 You can see this reflected at the simplest levels of computing.
 Boolean logic is not that interesting or useful.
-At its most basic, you have a few simple things:
+At its most basic, you have a few simple
+things:

 1. Two values, `true` and `false`.
 2. One binary operation: `conjunction` (`∧`)